eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 ### Pseudo Constructor

-A pseudo constructor is a construct that allow pseudo values to be passed to the FARR engine.
+A pseudo constructor is a construct that allows values to be passed to the FARR engine.

 * Can have multiple arguments or none passed to the constructor.